ishnom/ishnom/README.md

 </td> </tr> </table> <br>
 AI & Automation Work

 Alongside the public projects above, I build AI agents and automation systems for clients as internal tooling, which means the repositories themselves stay private.
-The pattern across that work: LLM agents wired into a client's existing systems through tool calling and the Model Context Protocol, automating things like knowledge base and Notion workflows, internal reporting, and content operations that used to be manual.
+The pattern across that work: LLM agents (OpenAI and Claude) wired into a client's existing systems through tool calling, MCP, and agent harnesses like OpenClaw, automating things like Notion and knowledge base workflows, internal reporting, and content operations that used to be manual.
 I'm showcasing the category here rather than the client work directly, out of respect for what's private.

 <br> <div align="center">
 Let's Build Something

-Have a product to ship, a workflow to automate, or a dataset that should be answering questions on its own?
-That's exactly the gap I work in.
+Got a problem worth solving, not just a feature to ship?
+That's exactly where I work: the product, the automation behind it, and the dashboard that proves it worked.

 Talk to my AI agent →  •  Email me  •  LinkedIn